Arjunmehta312/Gambling-Simulator/README.md

 2. **Helper Functions:** Define functions for rolling.
 3. **DiceGame Class:** Class encapsulating all Dice game logic, including GUI elements, game actions, and state management.

-#### Limbo Game
+#### Blackjack Game

-1. **Imports and Initial Setup:** Import necessary libraries and initialize constants like the multipliers, balance, and other game-specific variables.
+1. **Imports and Initial Setup:** Import necessary libraries and initialize constants like the deck of cards, balance, and other game-specific variables.
-2. **Helper Functions:** Define functions for generating multipliers.
+2. **Helper Functions:** Define functions for dealing cards, and calculating hand values.
-3. **LimboGame Class:** Class encapsulating all Limbo game logic, including GUI elements, game actions, and state management.
+3. **BlackjackApp Class:** Main class encapsulating all Blackjack game logic, including GUI elements, game actions, and state management.

 ### Detailed Code Explanation

+### Limbo Game
+**Imports and Initial Setup**

+- Balance: Starting balance for the player, initially set to 1000.
+- Bet Amount: the initial bet amount will be 10.
+- Multiplier Value: Starting Multiplier value is set to 2.

+**Helper Functions**

+- Play Limbo: The play_limbo function handles the betting logic, calculates win probability, determines the game result, updates the balance, and displays the outcome.

+**Limbo Class**

+- Initialization: Initializes the Blackjack game window, setting up the initial state and creating the GUI components.
+- Create Widgets: Sets up the GUI components, including labels, buttons, and entry fields for displaying game information and allowing user actions.
+- Update Balance: Updates the balance label to reflect the current balance.

 ### Dice Game
 **Imports and Initial Setup**